HazyResearch/data-centric-ai/CONTRIBUTING.md

 We want this resource to grow with contributions from readers and data enthusiasts.
 Make a pull request if you want to add resources.
+All PRs will be reviewed and approved by the repository maintainers (Karan Goel, Laurel Orr) before merging.

 ### Editing existing area pages

 - For making edits to existing areas and area pages, submit a PR containing the relevant changes.
+Many existing pages and areas are stubs where we could use help!
 - We welcome changes
   such as missed subtopics, clarifying discussion, additional resources and links such as citations, paper links, blogs, videos, code, workshops, classes, tutorials, figures, pictures, recipes, tweets and books.